Lumb3/Lumb3/README.md

 🎓 I'm a Computer Engineering student at the **University of Utah**, passionate about building meaningful connections between **hardware** and **software**.

-💻 Low-level embedded systems, circuit simulations, and machine learning models are my key interests.
+💻 From low-level embedded systems to machine learning models and circuit simulations, I love solving problems through code, logic, and creativity.

-🔍 My projects often explore microcontroller programming, circuit design, and machine learning experiments — all documented right here on GitHub.
+🔍 My projects explore microcontroller programming, circuit design, and AI-based diagnostics — all documented right here on GitHub.

 ---